 Hint: Move the code from the 03_blinkled project’s main application loop into the thread’s loop.

-Hint: The main application loop needs a delay such as wiced_rtos_delay_milliseconds(1) – if you don’t include this, the LED thread won’t get a chance to run because the main application thread will never suspend.
+Hint: If there is nothing to be done in the main application loop, then you can just remove the while(1) loop entirely from application_start.
+If you leave the loop in, you need a delay such as wiced_rtos_delay_milliseconds(1) so that the LED thread gets a chance to run.

 Program your project to the board.